-- 28. Like all healthcare regulators, the GOsC is keen to promote the full participation of people with disabilities in the health professions by removing common fears about regulatory processes, helping all involved in osteopathy to understand better how practice can be managed to meet the required standards5. - 29.
-The General Osteopathic Council has published more detailed guidance about the impact and management of student health and disability both during education and training, and in autonomous practice.
-This pieces of guidance are called Students with a disability or health impairment: Guidance for Osteopathic Educational Institutions and Osteopathic Education and Training: Guidance for Applicants and Students with a Disability or Health Impairment which are available on the GOsC website at www.osteopathy.org.uk. - 30.
-This guidance provides OEIs with a more consistent framework and examples about successful reasonable adjustments for students with particular health conditions or disabilities to support discussions between OEIs and prospective applicants.
-The guidance will help OEIs to make decisions about admissions where matters related to health and disability are considered.
-OEIs should encourage applicants with a disability or health impairment to read this guidance (different accessible formats will be available on request from GOsC) and enter into discussions with the OEIs about a career in osteopathy. - 31.
-As part of the admissions process, the OEI will assess whether students have the knowledge, skills and attributes for entry to the course, the capacity and capability to enable prospective students to meet the competence standards at the end of the programme, and the potential to enter unsupervised independent and safe practice (allowing for any reasonable adjustments where appropriate).6
+- 31. The GOsC has published more detailed guidance about the impact and management of student health and disability during education and training: Students with a disability or health impairment: Guidance for Osteopathic Educational Institutions and Osteopathic Education and Training: Guidance for Applicants and Students with a Disability or Health Impairment, which are available on the GOsC website at www.osteopathy.org.uk. - 32.
+This guidance provides osteopathic educational institutions with a consistent framework and examples about successful reasonable adjustments for students with particular health conditions or disabilities to support discussions between educational institutions and prospective applicants.
+The guidance helps educational institutions to make decisions about admissions where matters related to health and disability are considered.
+Educational institutions should encourage applicants with a disability or health impairment to read this guidance (different accessible formats are available on request from the GOsC) and enter into discussions with them about a career in osteopathy. - 33.
+As part of the admissions process, the osteopathic educational institution will assess whether students have the knowledge, skills and attributes for entry to the course, the capacity and capability to enable prospective students to meet the competence standards at the end of the programme, and the potential to enter unsupervised, independent and safe practice (allowing for any reasonable adjustments where appropriate).